I got my work visa.

 I’ve got mixed feelings about this.

 I’m excited to be able to contribute financially to things again.
 But the jobs that I qualify for, without getting certified as a teacher here, are not all that great.
 They’re mostly early education centers, which are essentially daycare centers.
-NZ seems to place a bit more importance on daycare centers than the US does, the government actually puts money into them, so they’re nicer and the employees there get paid more…but it is still just a glorified babysitter.
+Although a Kiwi friend of mine who just recently moved back to Auckland from Austin said that early education centers here are a whole lot better than those in the States and that I shouldn’t turn my nose up at them.
+So we’ll see….

 But even with my degree in education, getting certified as a teacher here looks like it would be a bitch of a thing…a long and annoying process where I would have to gather tons of documents and letters of reference and explain that infernal DWI and why it is that I have a three year gap in time since I’ve taught at a school.
 And though it doesn’t mention it on the website, I’m sure this whole process will cost a bit of money….it is bureaucracy after all.